excess-c64/v1541commander/README.md

 Toggling between the character sets is also possible by pressing `Shift + Space`.

+## Mapping gfx chars to lowercase mode

+Disk directories are normally designed for uppercase/graphics mode, and when graphical characters are used, a common element are horizontal and vertical bars.
+In the uppercase/graphics PETSCII character set, they exist multiple times, but only one encoding is the same as in the lowercase/uppercase character set.
+V1541Commander can make sure the code point that also works in lowercase/uppercase mode is used.

+From the *CBM DOS* menu in *Map UC Gfx to LC*, select *Map current disk* to replace characters in the whole directory of the currently opened disk image.
+If you check *Auto map on input* from the same menu, the mapping will always be done while you make changes.

 ## How it works (internally)

 V1541Commander uses the